Generative AI in clinical operations: Transforming post-market surveillance

-But generative AI’s promise extends far beyond the early phases of clinical R&D. With the right guardrails in place, it has the potential to revolutionize almost every area of clinical operations, from optimizing appointment bookings to recommending personalized doses for precision medicine.
+But generative AI’s promise extends far beyond the early phases of clinical R&D. With the right guardrails in place, it has the potential to revolutionise almost every area of clinical operations, from optimising appointment bookings to recommending personalised doses for precision medicine.

 For this blog, I want to look at just one more area where generative AI can drive faster and safer innovation: post-market surveillance.